Ingrid Wells: 1. FFC Turbine Potsdam, 2013

 Wells joined German Frauen-Bundesliga club 1.
 FFC Turbine Potsdam in August 2013.

-International
+International career

 Wells was a member of the United States U-20 women's national soccer team, which won the 2008 FIFA U-20 Women's World Cup in Chile.
 She played in five matches, starting in four which included the final match where the United States defeated North Korea, 2–1.

 Wells was also a regular with the United States U-23 women's national soccer team and USWNT.
 She retired from soccer to pursue a career in nutrition at the end of the 2015 season, enrolling in NYU's College of Global Public Health's Master Public Health nutrition program, and gained her master's degree two years later.